gofractally/psibase/doc/psidk/src/specifications/blockchain/README.md

 ### Responsive web apps

 Psibase apps should be able to at least meet and in some cases exceed the expectations of users who are familiar with extremely fast traditional web apps.
 To achieve goal #1, the psibase blockchain is designed to produce at least one block per second, and to reach block finality within three seconds.
 Furthermore, the protocol defines several custom high-performance data formats used by the blockchain to accelerate data reads, transfer, storage, and retrieval.
-It defines a custom high-performance database protocol ([Triedent](./triedent.md)) that is significantly more performant than alternative industry standard databases.
+It defines a custom high-performance [database](./database.md) protocol that is significantly more performant than alternative industry standard databases.

 Furthermore, interactions with smart contracts on other platforms often require immersion-breaking prompts for use authorization.
 When the front-end of a psibase app interacts with its own blockchain service, it should not prompt for user authorization.
 This allows for greater immersion than other decentralized app architectures.